 This next step is very straightforward, only requiring you to provide your personal information – in order for Bluehost to be able to finalize setting up your account.

 The fields are pretty self-explanatory – with things like your first name, last name, country, street address, city, ZIP code, phone number, and email address (your receipt will be sent to that email address).

 Double-check that your “package information” is correct.
-As I mentioned earlier, the one I recommend you get is called “basic”.
+As we mentioned earlier, the one we recommend is called “basic”.
 Also, you can save some money if you opt for a 60-month activation period right out the gate – this gives you the price of $2.75 per month.

 This screen is also where you can (but don’t have to) add extras to your account.
 For instance: